-(1) For a marketplace participant that wants to use a directed-action order, section 6.4 of the Regulation requires a marketplace participant to establish, maintain and ensure compliance with written policies and procedures that are reasonably designed to prevent trade-throughs of protected orders, regardless of whether the marketplace on which it is

-(a) steps taken by the marketplace participant to evaluate its policies and procedures;

-- (b) any breaches or deficiencies found; and - (c) the steps taken to resolve the breaches or deficiencies.
+- (1) For a marketplace participant that wants to use a directed-action order, section 6.4 of the Regulation requires a marketplace participant to establish, maintain and ensure compliance with written policies and procedures that are reasonably designed to prevent trade-throughs- of protected orders, regardless of whether the marketplace on which it is entering the directed-action order displays orders that are protected orders.
+In general, it is expected that a marketplace participant that uses a directed-action order would maintain relevant information so that the effectiveness of its policies and procedures can be adequately evaluated by regulatory authorities.
+Relevant information would include information that describes: - (a) steps taken by the marketplace participant to evaluate its policies and procedures; - (b) any breaches or deficiencies found; and - (c) the steps taken to resolve the breaches or deficiencies.

-The policies and procedures should also outline when it is appropriate to use a directed-action order and how it will be used as set out in paragraph 6.4(a) of the Regulation.
+The policies and procedures should also outline when it is appropriate to use a directed-action order and how it will be used as set out in paragraph $6.4(\underline{1})(\underline{a})$ of the Regulation.

-(2) Order protection applies whenever two or more marketplaces with protected orders that display orders subject to the pre-trade transparency requirements in Part 7 of Regulation 21-101 respecting Marketplace Operation are open for trading, and the displayed orders of at least one of those marketplaces are protected orders.
+(2) Order protection applies whenever 2 or more marketplaces with protected orders are open for trading.two or more marketplaces that display orders subject to the pre-trade transparency requirements in Part 7 of Regulation 21-101 respecting Marketplace Operation (chapter V-1.1, r.
+5) are open for trading, and the displayed orders of at least one of those marketplaces are protected orders.
 Some marketplaces provide a trading session at a price established by that marketplace during its regular trading hours for marketplace participants who are required to benchmark to a certain closing price.
-In these circumstances, under paragraph 6.4(a)(iv)(C) of the Regulation, a marketplace participant would not be required to take steps to reasonably prevent trade-throughs of protected orders betweenon other marketplaces that result from an execution of the closing-price order.
+In these circumstances, under paragraph 6.4(1)(a)(iv)(C) of the Regulation, a marketplace participant would not be required to take steps to reasonably prevent trade-throughs of protected orders betweenon other marketplaces; that result from an execution of the closing-price order.